mslobodyanyuk/REST-API-login-with-facebook-twitter-google-in-laravel/readme.md

 ```
 	and paste them into `RegisterController.php`.

-	and let's try to print email for test in handleProviderCallback():
+	And let's try to print email for test in handleProviderCallback():

 `return $user->getEmail();`